DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 However, any VT-100 compatible terminal program should work with the sketch.
 The default Arduino IDE Serial output window can also be pressed into service here.

-You may need to press the Reset button again after programming via the Arduino IDE to see the program output from the start of the sketch.
+You may need to press the Reset button after programming via the Arduino IDE to see the program output from the start of the sketch.

+Reference:
 https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows